michael-koller-91/voxel/README.md

 If, for instance, a Healthbar component is assigned to the entity, the corresponding bit field will change to 100 to reflect this.

-For every component type, we have a std::map with entities as keys and components as values.
+For every component type, we have a `std::map` with entities as keys and components as values.
 For instance, we might have the entity component maps:
-- std::map<Entity, Position>
+- `std::map<Entity, Position>`
-- std::map<Entity, Direction>
+- `std::map<Entity, Direction>`
-- std::map<Entity, Healthbar>
+- `std::map<Entity, Healthbar>`

-In order not to have distinct variables for all of these entity component maps, there is another std::map with component type IDs as keys and shared pointers to the above maps as values.
+In order not to have distinct variables for all of these entity component maps, there is another `std::map` with component type IDs as keys and shared pointers to the above maps as values:
+- `std::map<ComponentIdType, std::shared_ptr<IComponentMap>>`

-This is possible by wrapping every entity component map in a class ComponentMap which inherits from a common interface IComponentMap.
+This is possible by wrapping every entity component map in a class `ComponentMap` which inherits from a common interface `IComponentMap`.
 This way, the shared pointers can point to the interface type but we can access the entity component maps by casting to the derived class.